-- Extensive knowledge of Workplace Health & Safety
+- Extensive skills and knowledge of Workplace Health & Safety

 - The ability to identify and apply procedures according to risks and impacts on environment

 - A better understanding of site preparation, construction work and site restoration